networkteam/nwt-frontend-scripts/README.md

 This workflow automatically provides aliases for an easier import from different folders:

-* neosRoot: The root folder of your Neos installation
+* **neosRoot**: The root folder of your Neos installation
-* baseJavascript Javascript components from base package (%BASEROOT%/Resources/Private/Javascript)
+* **baseJavascript**: Javascript components from base package (%BASEROOT%/Resources/Private/Javascript)
-* baseStyles: Styles from basePackage (%BASEROOT%/Resources/Private/Scss use e.g '~baseStyles/main' to import main.scss)
+* **baseStyles**: Styles from basePackage (%BASEROOT%/Resources/Private/Scss use e.g `~baseStyles/main` to import main.scss)
-* modernizr: Auto-Generated modernizr file (see below)
+* **modernizr**: Auto-Generated modernizr file (see below)

 ## Icon Font

 Every SVG-File located in `%BASEROOT%/Resources/Private/Iconfont` will be included in an automatically generated Icon-Font.
 The Font-Files will be stored in `%BASEROOT%/Resources/Private/Fonts` and a SCSS-File can be found in `%BASEROOT%/Resources/Private/Scss/0_Base/Icons.scss`.
-This SCSS-File already kincludes the @font-face rules, classes for the icons to add a before-Element with the icojn (`.icon-%FILENAME%`) and also a mixin to use the icon on every element (`@include icon(%FILENAME%)`).
+This SCSS-File already includes the `@font-face` rules, classes for the icons to add a before-Element with the icon (`.icon-%FILENAME%`) and also a mixin to use the icon on every element (`@include icon(%FILENAME%)`).

 ## Add own configuration